Intensive Course for Spanish Teachers

 Classes are from 9:30 a.m. to 2:00 p.m. (first week).
 In this block, you will learn theory and teaching methods related to Spanish as a second language.
 Practical teaching tutorials will prepare you beforehand for the classes you’ll start teaching during the second week of the course.
 The second block, from 3:00 p.m. to 5:30 p.m.
 (Monday through Thursday, from the second week), is dedicated to practising teaching classes which will be taught to our foreign students.
 After the student teaching, there is a reflection and discussion session led by a tutor and attended by you and your classmates to analyze your presence in the classroom. * Timetables are approximate and may change depending on the course.

 Is this course accredited?

 In addition to being a well-known course, it is accredited by the prestigious University of Barcelona through the IL3 Continuing Education Institute.
-At the end of your course, you will receive 6 official ECTS credits.
+If you have a University degree, at the end of your course you will receive 6 official ECTS credits.

 What are ECTS credits?

 ECTS stands for European Credit Transfer and Accumulation System and is the system used by the European Higher Education Area (EHEA).
 Therefore, it regulates and guarantees the quality of certified studies.
 Each ECTS credit corresponds to at least 25 hours of work, including not only classroom hours but also study and project preparation.

 What will I receive at the end of my course?

 You will receive a certificate from International House if you have completed 100% of the theoretical and student teaching classes.
 You will also be provided with a personalized report with all the details about the progress you have made during the course.
 If you want to obtain official ECTS credits, you will first need to obtain the IH certificate.
 If you do not pass the course, you will receive a document stating that you have participated in and completed the course.